Languages Localisation Marketing translation

 Translation isn’t just about getting from A to B. It’s about understanding the road.

-If you need a guide for the road, contact us here or if you know what you want get a quote here
+If you want help translating content for Kenya or any fast-moving market, contact us here or if you know what you want get a quote here

 CNN – Matatus – Nairobi’s loud, vibrant minibuses – face an uncertain road